ryantd42/NY-Legislative-Git/2023/A5564B-2023/bill.md

- Introduced by M. of A. K. BROWN -- read once and referred to the Commit- tee  on  Transportation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. K. BROWN -- read once and referred to the Commit- tee  on  Transportation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee --  recommitted to the Committee on Transportation in accordance with Assembly Rule 3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "Senior Investigator Thomas M. O'Neill